bbauska/UofM-Intro-HTML5/README.md

 <h1 id="ch1">Week 1: Learning about the Web</h1>

-This week we will uncover the &quot;mystery&quot; behind the Internet.
-What happens when you type a URL into your browser so that a webpage magically appears?
+<p>This week we will uncover the &quot;mystery&quot; behind the Internet.
+What happens when
+you type a URL into your browser so that a webpage magically appears?
 What is HTML5 and what happened to HTML 1 - 4?
-We will also cover some practical concepts that you need to master before you begin coding your own pages.
+We will also cover some practical concepts that you need to master before you begin coding your own pages.</p>

 ### Learning Objectives